mspiegel/mspiegel.github.com/canon.md

 * "Fractional cascading: I. A data structuring technique."
 Bernard Chazelle and Leonidas J. Guibas, _Algorithmica_, volume 1, number 1-4, November 1986.
 * "A hierarchical O(N log N) force-calculation algorithm."
 Josh Barnes and Piet Hut, _Nature_, volume 324, December 4 1986.
 * "A case for redundant arrays of inexpensive disks (RAID)."
 David A Patterson, Garth Gibson, and Randy H. Katz, _Proceedings of the 1988 ACM SIGMOD International Conference on Management of Data_, June 1988.
 * "Program verification: the very idea."
-James H. Fetzer, _Communications of the ACM_, volume 31, issue 9, September 1988.
+James H. Fetzer, _Communications of the ACM_, volume 31, number 9, September 1988.
 * "Fast, cheap and out of control: a robot invasion of the solar system."
 Rodney Brooks and Anita Flynn, _Journal of the British Interplanetary Society_, volume 42, 1989.
 * "Randomized search trees."
 Cecilia R. Aragon and Raimund G. Seidel, _Proceedings of the 30th Annual Symposium on Foundations of Computer Science_, October 1989.